WillsonSmith/wordlol/README.md

 ## Usage

-To use the word.lol web application, follow these steps:
+To get started with word.lol follow these steps:

-Clone the repository: git clone https://github.com/your-username/wordgenius.git Install dependencies: npm install
+Clone the repository: git clone https://github.com/WillsonSmith/word.lol.git Install dependencies: npm install

 - Add an `OPENAI_API_KEY` environment variable to your `.env` file.
 You can get an API key by signing up for an OpenAI account at https://openai.com/.